 Answer: (5) Bank of Hindustan

-Mainly multiple-choice questions are only asked based on Banking Awareness, so candidates must prepare themselves accordingly.
-This section can be the most scoring and affect the overall performance in the competitive exams.
+Multiple-choice questions are mainly only asked based on Banking Awareness, so candidates must prepare themselves accordingly.
+This section can be the most scoring and may affect the overall performance in the competitive exams.

 To get a detailed Preparation Strategy for Competitive Exams, candidates can visit the linked article and update themselves with the best tips and study material.